-In our first article of this two-part series on all things related to digital audio advertising, we brought you up to speed with the current state of audio in the programmatic industry.
-We looked at the growth rate of the channel, but we also addressed the top 5 limitations in the industry that’s impacting even faster growth.
+In our first article of this two-part series on all things related to digital audio ads, we brought you up to speed with the current state of audio in the programmatic industry.
+We looked at the growth rate of the channel, but we also addressed the top five limitations in the industry that’s impacting even faster growth.
 We acknowledged that although limitations exist, the future looks bright for digital audio advertising.

-In this article, we list our top 10 reasons why should you implement digital audio into your media plans.
+In this article, we list our top 10 reasons why should you implement digital audio ads into your media plans.
 We also look to the future at how digital audio will evolve for today’s forward-thinking marketer.

 Before we proceed, let’s take a step back and look at how audio plays a role in our day-to-day lives, and how advancements in technology are paving the way for a more voice-activated lifestyle.

 The power of audio lies in its prevalence in our daily lives.
 Whether you’re streaming on your phone, in the car, on the TV, or through your in-home smart speaker, audio is always there and easily accessible.